kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 we intend to protect the fix with the OR of the `JobManagedBy` and the `JobReplacementPolicy` feature gates.

-Note also that the fix impacts `CronJob` which in the `Forbid` concurrency policy (see [here](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#concurrency-policy)).
+Note also that the fix impacts `CronJob` when using the `Forbid` concurrency policy (see [here](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#concurrency-policy)).
 However, it can be argued that the current behavior of the CronJob / Job integration does not match the expectations of the `Forbid` policy